ElementPS/triPOS.Java/README.md

 Please contact your Integration Team member for any questions about the below prerequisites.

+* After you clone this repository download gson-2.3.1.jar from: http://code.google.com/p/google-gson/ and place it in the libs folder within the triPOS.Java folder.
+This library is used to convert JSON to/from Java objects.
 * Register and download the triPOS application: https://mft.elementps.com/backend/plugin/Registration/ (once activated, login at https://mft.elementps.com)
 * Create Express test account: http://www.elementps.com/Resources/Create-a-Test-Account
 * Install and configure triPOS